 The Basics of Dental Bonding

-Bonding is a minimally invasive procedure that can be completed in the dentist’s office, in a single office visit.
+Bonding is a free hand artistic reshaping and restoring of teeth.
+It that can be completed in the dentist’s office, in a single office visit.
 It offers a number of benefits compared to other forms of cosmetic dentistry, while offering similar results to more expensive procedures, such as porcelain veneers.